 The Nevada Supreme Court - 2015 Rulebook for Admissions is a critical and helpful document for anyone wishing to apply for admission to the State Bar of Nevada.
 The document includes both rules regulating admission to the practice of law, as well as instructions regarding bar applications.
 The rulebook also contains Addendum 1, the Policies and Procedures of the Board of Bar Examiners.

 Reciprocity/Admission by Motion:

 Nevada has NO RECIPROCITY OR ADMISSION BY MOTION of any kind.

 The Supreme Court of Nevada does provide limited practice rules including government or in-house counsel, student practice, and legal services.
-For more information on all special admissions, please view the Limited Practice Rules.
+For more information on all special admissions, please view the Nevada Supreme Court - 2015 Rulebook for Admissions.

 Non-ABA Law School Graduates - Functional Equivalency:

 Foreign-educated applicants, and other non-ABA law graduates, may seek a functional equivalency certification in order to apply for admission to the State Bar of Nevada.